ngisearchsvp64/documentation/content/imp2/old_markdown/red_milestone2_report.md

 for string search and copy functions, with strncpy being an example available in the LibreSOC [repo]() **TODO: ADD LINK**.

-## SimpleV assistance to VectorCamp and Vantosh
+## SimpleV assistance to VectorCamp and VanTosh

-- Provide assistance to VectorCamp and Vantosh with currently implemented features of SimpleV.
+- Provide assistance to VectorCamp and VanTosh with currently implemented features of SimpleV.
 - To find causes and/or workarounds with code bugs due to the ISACaller simulator (the simulator supporting PowerISA 3.0 and implements current SimpleV